Shinobabu97/Python-to-EXE/README.md

 Go to command line and type:
 pyinstaller --onefile filename.py
-this will create a folder called dist in the same folder where you python coded exists!
+this will create a folder called dist in the same folder where you python code exists!